runpod/docs/docs/get-started/get-started.md

 ### Running your resources

 Once your account is funded, you're ready to deploy computing resources.
-You can choose to run [Serverless GPUs or CPUs](/serverless/overview) or rent a [Pod](/pods/overview) based on your needs.
+Follow this [step-by-step guide](https://app.tango.us/app/workflow/Deploy-your-first-pod-ad7802d9a9234471a7828e6edf350a74) to launch your first pod or explore the [Serverless endpoint](https://app.tango.us/app/workflow/Deploy-your-first-endpoint-b8e04943700f4c06bbf40df018c1b03c)